rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 - On a scale of 1-10, this is how my manager performs during crisis or when things are shaky.
 - My manager adjusted their management style (work-process, communication, empathy, motivation, managing stakeholders etc.) to better support me during Covid situation.
 - My manager improved their management skills in the last year.
-- If my manager left the team suddenly, this is how badly it would impact the team's functioning.
+- If my manager left the team suddenly, this is how badly it would impact the team's functioning[¹](#one).
-- If I was leading the team, this is what I would do differently from my manager.
+- If I was leading the team instead of my manager, this is what I would do differently from them.
 - If I could give one suggestion for how my manager could go from good to great, or from awesome to awesomer, it would be...
 - Fill in the blank - My ideal Manager is someone who...
 - Fill in the blank - I wish this questionnaire had also asked me my thoughts/opinions on...

+***

+#### Footnotes

+1. <a name="one"></a>A good manager would make themselves redundant over time.